diptanshumittal/GSoC-2021-Report/README.md

 ### What was done

-The development process of the project can be broken down into three parts:
+The development process of the project can be broken down into three phases:

 1. **First phase - Upgrading to API-first architecture**
    &nbsp; _In this phase, I worked on upgrading the platform architecture by introducing a range of changes:_